Japan's former princess leaves for US with commoner husband

 “I want to live the only life I have with the person I love,” he said.

-Although Japan appears modern in many ways, values about family relations and the status of women remain somewhat antiquated, rooted in feudal practices.
+Although Japan appears modern in many ways, values about family relations and the status of women often are seen as somewhat antiquated, rooted in feudal practices.

 Such views were accentuated in the public’s reaction to the marriage.
 Some Japanese feel they have a say in such matters because taxpayer money supports the imperial family system.